Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Model and synchronization

 \end{remark}

-The primary objective of this paper is to identify and classify sufficient conditions that guarantee exponential frequency-amplitude synchronization for networks with nonidentical natural frequencies and uniform exponential complete synchronization in the identical natural frequency case.
+The primary objective of this paper is to identify explicit sufficient conditions that guarantee uniform exponential complete synchronization in the identical natural-frequency case on general connected undirected graphs.
 For the convenience of subsequent analysis, we introduce several notations and auxiliary functions below.
 Let

 for \( t \ge 0 \), and let